paris-saclay-cds/ramp-board/rampbkd/aws/README.md

 Go to https://us-west-2.console.aws.amazon.com/ec2/v2/home.
 Select the instance, then actions, image, create image.
 You can name it according to the ramp kit, e.g., "iris_backend" to follow the convention.
-The actual name does not matter, we will just need the AMI id.
+To use the image, you will need to either provide the image ID, or the image name, as we will se below in Step 2.

 # Step 2 : configuration file for ramp-backend